dimaip/dimaip.github.io/_posts/2017-02-15-from-jquery-to-react.md

 - Yet one more dependency, one more abstraction to master

+# Step X. Beyond JavaScript

+I won't write in detail about it here, but just so you know, there is a world of web development beyound JavaScript.
+[Elm](http://elm-lang.org), the inspirer of Redux, and Facebook's next toy, [ReasonML](https://facebook.github.io/reason/) are among a few.
+Static type checking, immutabillity and functional programming paradigms are among the things to expect in that outer space.
+But we've gone too far from our comfy jQuery shire, haven't we?

 # Conclusion

 Remember, every abstraction, every dependency comes at a cost.
 Start from the basics, learn the low-level APIs and gradually climb up the abstraction steps.